TypeAPI

 Arguments

-Through arguments keywords you can map values from the HTTP request to specific method arguments.
+Through the arguments keywords you can map values from the HTTP request to specific method arguments.
 In the following example we have an argument status which maps to a query parameter and an argument payload which contains the request payload.

 {